• Skip to primary navigation

 Sure, we'd all love to have original and authentic vintage Christmas decor, but what if Grandma didn't leave you all her Christmas decor when she died?
 What are you gonna do about it?

-So for those that don't have the time or energy to hunt down the originals or for those who just want the retro Christmas look FAST, I've compiled a list of where you can find the top 5 iconic vintage Christmas decor items you pretty much need to get for your holiday decorating.
+So, for those who don't have the time or energy to hunt down the originals or for those who just want the retro Christmas look FAST, I've compiled a list of where you can find the top 5 iconic vintage Christmas decor items you pretty much need to get for your holiday decorating.

 (This post contains some affiliate links for your convenience.
 You can read my full disclosure policy here.)

 This post was originally published in December 2018.
-It's been recently improved to include updated shopping links for 2023 and additional information on my vintage holiday obessions The year may have changed, my love of vintage has not.
+It's been recently updated to include 2025 shopping links and additional information on my vintage holiday obsessions.
+The year may have changed, but my love of vintage has not.

 Top 5 Iconic Vintage Christmas Decor Items